Refined disk potentials for immersed Lagrangian surfaces: Abstract

 \section{Abstract}

-We define a refined Gromov-Witten disk potential of self-transverse monotone immersed Lagrangian surfaces in a symplectic 4-manifold.
-The potential is an element in a capped version of the Chekanov-Eliashberg dg-algebra of the singularity links of the double points (a collection of Legendrian Hopf links).
-We prove a surgery formula that expresses the refined potential after smoothing a double point.
-We study refined potentials of monotone immersed Lagrangian spheres in the complex projective plane.
-We find monotone spheres that cannot be displaced from complex lines and conics by symplectomorphisms, and derive general restrictions on monotone sphere potentials using Legendrian lifts to the contact 5-sphere.
+We define a refined Gromov-Witten disk potential of self-transverse monotone immersed Lagrangian surfaces in a symplectic 4-manifold as an element in a capped version of the Chekanov--Eliashberg dg-algebra of the singularity links of the double points (a collection of Legendrian Hopf links).
+We give a surgery formula that expresses the potential after smoothing a double point.

+We study refined potentials of monotone immersed Lagrangian spheres in the complex projective plane and find monotone spheres that cannot be displaced from complex lines and conics by symplectomorphisms.
+We also derive general restrictions on sphere potentials using Legendrian lifts to the contact 5-sphere.